SaifaliDS/Telecom-Churn-Case-Study/README.md

 After tagging churners, remove all the attributes corresponding to the churn phase (all attributes having ‘ _9’, etc. in their names).

+# Modelling
+Build models to predict churn.
+The predictive model that you’re going to build will serve two purposes:

+It will be used to predict whether a high-value customer will churn or not, in near future (i.e. churn phase).
+By knowing this, the company can take action steps such as providing special plans, discounts on recharge etc.

+It will be used to identify important variables that are strong predictors of churn.
+These variables may also indicate why customers choose to switch to other networks.

+In some cases, both of the above-stated goals can be achieved by a single machine learning model.

+Also, since the rate of churn is typically low (about 5-10%, this is called class-imbalance) - try using techniques to handle class imbalance.

+Therefore, build another model with the main objective of identifying important predictor attributes which help the business understand indicators of churn.
+A good choice to identify important variables is a logistic regression model or a model from the tree family.
+In the case of logistic regression, make sure to handle multicollinearity.

+After identifying important predictors, display them visually - you can use plots, summary tables etc. - whatever you think best conveys the importance of features.

+Finally, recommend strategies to manage customer churn based on your observations.